HengzhunChen/tex2docx/README.md

 Plain pandoc can not handle the `\ref` or `\eqref` command in latex to give the correct serial number.
 Hence we have to define a filter function to replace the original labels to their serial numbers.
 Note that we have extracted the serial numbers of headers, figures, tables and equations and saved them in corresponding python dictionaries.
 Now we only need to find out those labels being referred and replaced them based on their types and labels.

 The cross reference of equations uses `eqref` command, which is different with the `\ref` command for headers, figures, etc. Thus, we separate them into different functions.
-We highlight that for different types of environments not including, you should write another filter function for them.
+We highlight that for different types of environments not including, you should write other filter functions for them.
 Here we only give the example for Theorem environment, if you use Lemma environment, you should add a function to number the lemmas and resolve the cross reference.

 ### Indentation

-Indentation is not necessary when writting documents.
-Pandoc will not add indent for each paragragh in the content.
-But we still provide an option to add indent before the first line of each paragragh.
-You should turn on the switch in the python code, i.e., `is_paragragh_with_indent = True`.
+Indentation is not necessary when writing documents.
+Pandoc will not add indent for each paragraph in the content.
+But we still provide an option to add indent at the first line of each paragraph.
+You should turn on the switch in the python code, i.e., `is_paragraph_with_indent = True`.

-There are different setting of the length of the indentation.
+There are different settings of the length of the indentation.
 You can change the indent in the filter function to any format you want.

-But we emphasize that pandoc can not handle the line break and start of new paragragh perfectly.
-You may still need some manual adjustment after the conversion.
+But we emphasize that pandoc can not handle the line break and start of new paragraph perfectly.
+You may still need some manual adjustments after the conversion.

 ### Others ...

-You could add any other filter to fix your problems and achieve a better output, but some mannual modification in docx file may not be avoided.
+You could add any other filter to fix your problems and achieve a better output, but some manual modification in docx file may not be avoided.